 Applying to Oxford or Cambridge

-To apply to Oxford or Cambridge University, you should fill in the UCAS form stating Oxford or Cambridge as one of your choices (you cannot apply to both Oxford and Cambridge in the same application year, unless you already have a degree or will have completed a degree by September 2011).
+To apply to Oxford or Cambridge University, you should fill in the UCAS form stating Oxford or Cambridge as one of your choices (you cannot apply to both Oxford and Cambridge in the same application year, unless you already have a degree).
 You will also need to research the individual colleges within the universities and specify which you want to apply for.
 If you cannot decide or don’t mind which college you go to, you can make an ‘Open Application’, which means the University will allocate you a college with fewer applications.

 As well as the UCAS form, you’ll need to complete an Oxford or Cambridge application form.
 These are available from your school or college or from the Universities themselves.
 These forms have space for an additional personal statement.
 Don’t repeat anything from your UCAS personal statement, but use the space to put forward why you would especially like the opportunity to study this course at Oxford or Cambridge.
 The forms also have space for an additional statement from your referee, where he or she can state why you might be well suited for the particular course at Oxford or Cambridge.
 Once completed, the form should be sent to the admissions tutor at your chosen college.
 Attached to it should be a copy of your UCAS personal statement, a copy of your UCAS reference, and an application fee of £17.
 The closing date for application forms is 15 October.